Skip to main content

 • Companies receive credits that must satisfy invoice rules.
 Nomos pays feed-in as a self-billing credit (Gutschrift), and § 14 UStG requires such a document to carry the supplier’s tax identification.

-To preview the payout a customer will actually be credited, pass customer_type and vat_id to Retrieve a quote: a person without a vat_id is quoted the net payout, everyone else sees VAT included.
-Sending the same values you later submit at signup keeps the preview and the invoices in agreement.
+To preview the payout a customer will actually be credited, set is_tax_exempt on Retrieve a quote: an exempt customer is quoted the net payout, everyone else sees VAT included.
+Set it to match how the customer signs up (a person you submit without a vat_id is exempt, a company or a person with a vat_id is not) to keep the preview and the invoices in agreement.

 This section summarizes the rules so the API behavior makes sense; it is not tax advice.
 Whether a specific operator is exempt depends on their overall situation, which their tax advisor can assess.